Meg Sneed: LGBT work

 During 2006, Meg Sneed participated as a member of the first Soulforce Equality Ride.
 She also, in 2006, attempted to enlist in the Coast Guard of the United States to protest the military's "Don't ask, don't tell" policy.

 In 2008, Meg Sneed founded the Right to Marry: Arizona campaign.
 The campaign uses the framework of pilgrimage for its outreach.
-Each summer a group of core Equality Walkers walk a mile for every year Arizona has been a state without full legal recognition of its LGBT citizens.
+Each summer a group of core Equality Walkers walk a mile for every year Arizona has been a state without full legal recognition of its LGBTQ citizens.
 The Equality Walkers utilize these miles to speak to police, city slickers, faith communities, elected officials and individuals in diverse districts.
 In 2008 the Equality Walkers completed 96 miles through western Maricopa County, in order to raise awareness about Proposition 102, and in 2009 the Equality Walkers completed 97 miles through eastern Maricopa County focusing their outreach to diverse faith communities.
 In 2010 the Equality Walkers completed 98 miles through Northern Arizona walking through some of the most rural cities in the State and putting faces and stories to the issue of Marriage Equality.
 In 2011 the Equality Walkers completed 99 miles in the extreme heat and desert of Southern Arizona.

 After the passage of Proposition 102, Meg Sneed vowed to continue the fight regardless and to steadily work to regain individual rights conferred by marriage, 300 by Arizona law and another 1,100 by federal law.
 She and others held a rally after its passage that contained over 5,000 supporters.

 In November 2008, Meg Sneed and other young activists formed H.E.R.O.
 (Human & Equal Rights Organizers).
 H.E.R.O. is an organization that works with the community, in order to profess the ideals of S.A.V.E.
 (Service, Action, Visibility, and Education) events.